Aftabbs/Aftabbs/README.md

 # Hi there 👋

 I'm @Aftab,
-- 👀 I specialize in Machine Learning, Statistics, NLP, Deep Learning, AWS, and Generative AI, driving comprehensive data analysis and solutions.
+- 👀 I work on Machine Learning, Statistics, NLP, Deep Learning, AWS, and Generative AI, driving comprehensive data analysis and solutions.
 - 📫 How to reach me   <a href="https://www.linkedin.com/in/mohammed-aftab-bs-526b7a257/"> <img src="https://cdn2.iconfinder.com/data/icons/metro-uinvert-dock/256/Linked_in_alt.png" width="30" height="30"></a>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">